-The western roughly one third of the subject property is currently zoned RX-1 (Residential Zone).
-The approximate eastern two-thirds are currently zoned RH (Rural Homestead).
-The RX-1 zone provides for suburban, low density, single-family, residential development, agriculture, and other compatible neighborhood uses.
 The RH zone is intended to preserve the character and encourage the orderly growth of rural areas.
 It is intended to encourage rural development in areas lacking facilities for urban development and to provide for agriculture, commercial and industrial development only where appropriate and necessary to serve the needs of the rural area.
+CI-2 is a general industrial zone that permits a wide range of industrial, warehousing and general business uses.